harrygooner1886/harrysalacuri-portfolio/README.md

 # My Portfolio

-This is my personal coding portfolio built with [Middleman](https://middlemanapp.com/).
+This is my personal coding portfolio.
 It’s a site that I’ll use to showcase my projects and progress as a developer.

 ## Features